 But that doesn’t mean that it is impossible.
 The truth is, getting ahead in your career is all about making lots of consistent, small efforts.
-If you are keen for the process to be a little faster, however, then you might benefit from the following advice.
+If you are keen on the process to be a little faster, however, then you might benefit from the following advice.

-1. Show Initiative At Every Step
+1. Show Initiative at Every Step

 The fact of the matter is, to advance in your career you need to first make yourself known.
-This is easier in some careers than in others – in depends largely upon the nature of your work.
+This is easier in some careers than in others – it depends largely upon the nature of your work.
 However, even in the toughest callings, the process remains the same.
-If you want to be noticed and recognised, you need to put the effort into ensuring that it happens.
+If you want to be noticed and recognized, you need to put the effort into ensuring that it happens.

 This means taking the initiative at every step, no matter what it is that you are doing.
 The more you show yourself up to be someone who takes charge of a situation, the more your employer is likely to respect you.
 As such, you will soon find yourself being offered the kinds of opportunities that you are dreaming of.